What is the Secular Organization for Sobriety?

 The participant is free to choose from any aids to their recovery but honest, open communication of thoughts and feelings is very much encouraged.

-Groups assist each other with support when needed as well as the sharing of knowledge and ideas for staying sober.
+Group members assist each other with support when needed.
+They collaborate together to share useful knowledge and productive ideas for staying sober and healthy.

 Scientific Study Of Alcoholism